YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ## 3. Syntax Overview
-The syntax of YINI is designed to be minimalistic and human-readable while offering enough flexibility for structured data representation.
-This section provides an overview of the key syntax rules for YINI files.
+The syntax of YINI is designed to emphasize clarity, readability, predictability, and explicit structure in configuration files.
+This section provides a high-level overview of the principal syntax rules defined by the format.

 ### 3.1.
 General Syntax Rules
 YINI files consist of a series of **sections, members** (key-value pairs), and optional **comments**.
 The following rules define the basic structure of a valid YINI file: